 Our music program is strong in many areas of performance and classroom study.
-Performing ensembles feature Percussion, Javanese Gamelan, Orchestra, Choirs, Jazz, and Chamber Music.
+Performing ensembles feature Percussion, Javanese Gamelan, Orchestra, Choirs, Jazz, and Chamber Music (MUSG courses).
 Students study Western music theory and composition, musicology (popular, non-Eurogenic, and Western classical), ethnomusicology, electronic and computer music, engage in interdisciplinary study, and have opportunities to prepare for a career in music education.
+Expert private instruction via applied lessons (MUSL courses) is offered on a wide array of instruments and voice.

-To earn a Bachelor of Arts in Music, you will complete 32 credits within the major core and an additional 17-18 credits within your desired concentration.
+To earn a Bachelor of Arts in Music, you will complete 32 credits within the major core and an additional 17-20 credits within your desired concentration.